Aleyssu/cookiecutter-tutorial/README.md

 `"dictionary_variable": {}`
 Dictionary variables are as the name suggests, containing key-value pairs.
 Dictionaries can also contain lists and other dictionaries.
 They provide a way to define deep-structured information when rendering templates.

+It's best to either make the User use the default value either from `cookiecutter.json` or from a config file, since manually inputting a dictionary value during prompting requires that the User write an entire dictionary entry in one line, and missing any keys in the dictionary can cause unexpected issues if those keys are used by your template during project generation.

+`"boolean_variable": false`
+Boolean variables can contain either `true` or `false` as their value.
+When being retrieved in Jinja, they will be treated as booleans rather than strings, so you can have commands such as: `{% if cookiecutter.boolean_variable %} <insert text to be rendered here> {% endif %}`

 `"__jinja2_extension_variable": ""`
 This is just another rendered private variable put in place to demonstrate the ability to fill variable values with those from Jinja2 extensions.
 In this example, the built-in *jinja2_time.TimeExtension* extension is used to display the current year at the time of project generation.